shreyapatil9480/business-analytics-project/README.md

 ```

 Feel free to adapt or extend this project by experimenting with different models, adding new features, or applying advanced analytics techniques.

+## Next Steps

+Here are some ideas for extending this project:

+- Experiment with additional predictive models (e.g., decision trees, random forests, or gradient boosting) and compare their performance.
+- Perform feature engineering to create new derived metrics (e.g., profit margins, sales growth rates).
+- Explore time-series forecasting techniques to predict future sales based on the monthly data.
+- Build an interactive dashboard using Plotly or Dash to present the insights.